awfy/oopgameshow/README.md

 This project is a browser-based, word guessing game called "Phrase Hunter".

-It uses JavaScript and OOP (Object-Oriented Programming) to select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.
+It uses JavaScript and OOP (Object-Oriented Programming) to select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard or typing them on their device's keyboard.

 Each time the player guesses a letter, the program compares the letter the player has chosen with the random phrase.
 If the letter is in the phrase, the gameboard displays the chosen letters on the screen.